mrbusche/backseatfan.com/_posts/2009-12-06-bcs-rankings-week-14.md

 <div class="entry">
   <p>
     So what Conference is on top?
-Pac 10 I guess&#8230; Although I don't think they are the strongest.
+Pac 10 I guess?
+Although I don't think they are the strongest.
 I Guess SEC is, but Big 10 is looking pretty solid as well.
   </p>

   <p>